aspose-drawing/Aspose.Drawing-Documentation/net/developer-guide/working-with-image-rendering/_index.md

 ## **Image Clipping**
 For image clipping with C#, use the following steps.

-1. Create an object Bitmap class
+1. Create an object of the Bitmap class
 1. Initialize the Graphics object from the bitmap
-1. Define the clip-path using GraphicsPath
+1. Define the clip path using GraphicsPath
 1. Set the clip path using the SetClip method

 {{< gist "aspose-com-gists" "b8960f80422422251405395636eab772" "Examples-CSharp-Rendering-Clipping-Clipping.cs" >}}